 Daffy: Don't be a sucker chum, the next question's a snap!"

 "This is a closeup?
 A CLOSEUP YA JERK!
 A CLOSEUP!"

 Daffy's expression the first time he tries to speak when the sound is being messed with (when he opens his mouth but we hear a rooster crow).

 And then Daffy getting angry with his eyes turning red before he screams and jumps around, before yelling, "AND I'VE NEVER BEEN SO HUMILIATED IN ALL MY LIFE!"

 And when the animator turns out to be Bugs Bunny.
-This revelation is the absolute cherry on the cake, and it is priceless.
+This revelation is the absolute cherry on the cake.

 Bugs Bunny: (snickers) Ain't I a stinker?